 Guidance on Federal Regulations and Executive Orders

-Below you will find updates and resources regarding the actions and policies of the new administration in Washington.
-Please note that this is not an exhaustive report of all government activity and that the focus is on the orders most directly relevant to RISD operations.
+Below you will find updates and resources, including frequently asked questions, regarding the actions and policies of the new administration in Washington.
+Please note that this page is intended to be a resource for the RISD community as we navigate these changing times together.
+While this page will be updated regularly, it is neither an exhaustive report of all government activity nor is it intended to serve as legal advice.

 RISD remains committed to our institution’s mission and values—and to ensuring that every member of our community can thrive in an atmosphere free from discrimination.

-How should faculty, staff or students respond to questions on-campus regarding US Immigration and Customs Enforcement (ICE), or if ICE agents are present in academic or adminstrative buildings?
+How should faculty, staff, and students respond to questions on campus regarding US Immigration and Customs Enforcement (ICE), or if ICE agents are present in academic or adminstrative buildings?

 The appropriate response to federal immigration enforcement officials is:

 - Notify RISD authorities: Immediately contact Public Safety (pubsafe@risd.edu, 401-454-6666).
 Provide a clear description of the agents’ presence and actions.
-Do not accept service of any subpoena/warrant before contacting the Office of the General Counsel (risdlegal@risd.edu; 401-277-4955)
+Do not accept service of any subpoena/warrant before contacting General Counsel (risdlegal@risd.edu; 401-277-4955)

 - Document the situation: If it is safe to do so, document the date, time and details of the interaction.
 If possible, record video or audio of the exchange while maintaining discretion and ensuring your safety.